VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Business Processes 9d09430927704fcf8fdf1ee4e00cabbc.md

 Note: Dataset links in supplemental materials are broken.
 After contacting the author, they mentioned that the other datasets were internal and could not be shared.
 Origin Notes: The Origin Paper collects various graphs from a few of sources.
-Some of these datasets are from international business process intelligence challenges, and others are specific processes from companies in a certain domain (hospital, road traffic management, pay processes, etc.). graph features handled: labeled nodes, layered graphs Graph features in papers: labeled nodes,layered graphs,n-layers Origin Paper: A Stable Graph Layout Algorithm for Processes (https://www.notion.so/A-Stable-Graph-Layout-Algorithm-for-Processes-35d585a25b63442b89c4977095ec923f?pvs=21)
+Some of these datasets are from international business process intelligence challenges, and others are specific processes from companies in a certain domain (hospital, road traffic management, pay processes, etc.). graph features handled: Labeled nodes, N-layers
+Graph features in papers: labeled nodes,layered graphs,n-layers Origin Paper: A Stable Graph Layout Algorithm for Processes (https://www.notion.so/A-Stable-Graph-Layout-Algorithm-for-Processes-35d585a25b63442b89c4977095ec923f?pvs=21)
 Originally found at: https://robinmennens.github.io/Portfolio/stableprocessgraphs.html